tofuengine/tofuengine.github.io/_docs/tutorial-0.md

 end

 function Main:render(_)
-  -- Clear the virtual-screen with palette color #0.
+  -- Clear the virtual-screen with default background color (i.e. palette color #0).
-  Canvas.clear(0)
+  Canvas.clear()

   -- We need the message width and height to center it on screen. local font_width = self.font:width(MESSAGE)